Safety

 Action guidelines

-- the local emergency authorities no later than 14 days before the start of the event
+- to the Rescue Authority 14 days before the event

-- the police no later than 5 days before the start of the event
+- to the Police 5 days before the event

 - Consider incorporating consumer safety services into the plan or create a separate safety document.